richsalz/draft-ietf-rfc2028bis/draft-rsalz-2028bis.md

-The technical work of the IETF is done in its Working Groups, which are organized by topics into several [Areas](https://www.ietf.org/topics/areas/), each one under the the coordination of the Area Director.
+The technical work of the IETF is done in its Working Groups, which are organized by topics into several [Areas](https://www.ietf.org/topics/areas/), each one under the coordination of the Area Director.
 Working Groups typically have a narrow focus and a lifetime bounded by completion of specific tasks as defined in their charter and milestones.